ifhadii/Suadi-Dev-Team-MMP/readme.md

 ## Usage

 To run the project, open the `index.html` file in a web browser.
 Ensure that all the necessary files, including images and scripts, are in the correct directories.
-The `scripts` folder contains the JavaScript code for implementing interactive features within the application.

 ## Future Enhancements